Arcade Enterprise: how do I request dedicated tenant isolation, audit logs, and RBAC?

 Steps:

-How is Enterprise different from Growth or other tiers?
+How is Arcade Enterprise different from Growth or self‑serve plans for security and governance?

-Short Answer: Growth gets you shared infrastructure and core runtime features; Enterprise adds dedicated tenant isolation, audit logs, RBAC, SSO/SAML, and custom SLAs on top of that.
+Short Answer: Enterprise adds dedicated tenant isolation, audit logs, RBAC, and SSO/SAML on top of the same MCP runtime and tools you use on self‑serve tiers.

 Expanded Explanation: